charmoniumQ/blog-content/_posts/2020-12-27-fourteenth.md

 # The Fourteenth Amendment Today

-The most important I want to convey, is how this Amendment has an active role in policy today.
+The Amendment has implications for a host of policy issues today.

 **Marriage rights:** Extended to interracial couples and same-sex couples in [_Loving v.
 Virginia (1967)_](https://en.wikipedia.org/wiki/Loving_v._Virginia) and [_Obergefell v.
 Hodges (2015)_](https://en.wikipedia.org/wiki/Obergefell_v._Hodges) respectively on the basis of the Equal Protection Clause.